Studying at UIBK

 German courses that are free of charge are offered for Erasmus+ and Joint Study incomings on different levels (beginner, intermediate and upper intermediate) – including grammar, vocabulary, reading and oral comprehension lessons – each semester.
 There is no obligation to participate in one of these courses but if you do want to do one of these courses, please note that attendance is mandatory in the classes that take place twice per week.
 Additionally, you have a final exam at the end of the semester.
 You will receive 5 ECTS credits for successful completion of one of these courses.

-The courses are free of charge because the Erasmus+ courses are financed by the European Commission and the Joint Study courses are financed by the International Relations Office of UIBK.
+The courses are free of charge because the Erasmus+ courses are financed by the European Commission and the Joint Study courses are financed by the International Relations Office of the UIBK.
 Students that are eligible for these language courses will receive an email with all the necessary details to these courses in good time.

 Other international students can book “German as a Foreign Language” semester courses on three different levels (beginner – intermediate – advanced) for a fee at the Language Centre.
 In addition, the Language Centre offers fee-based preparatory courses during summer.